-The COWC provides multi-tiered workshop tracks.
+The COWC provides simultaneous multi-tiered tracks, with each workshop lasting 75 minutes.
 Advance sign-up is not required for most sessions, so conferees are free to go to any they choose.
 Should you find that a particular one is not for you, simply tap into another.
 Workshop summaries can be found here (when available).

 Dates for our inaugural event in the destination city of Bend, Oregon are October 17-19, 2025.